samanthamoss87/project-5/README.md

 - Links checked with https://validator.w3.org/checklink.
 - I also used https://pagespeed.web.dev/
 - Javascript codes have been validated with https://jshint.com/
+- Python codes are tested with [flake8](https://flake8.pycqa.org/en/latest/)

+### Testing Overview

-### General Testing
+#### General Testing
-- Each feature was testing when it implemented into the code on both safari and chrome.
-- The site was sent to family and friends to review and get their feedback.
-- Contact us form have validation and will not submit without all information filled in.
-- The images were testing on all devices and browsers for performance/load speed.
+- **Cross-Browser Testing**: Each feature was thoroughly tested upon implementation across multiple browsers, including Safari and Chrome, to ensure consistent functionality and design across platforms.
+- **User Feedback**: The website was shared with family, friends, and selected users for feedback on usability, design, and overall user experience.
+Feedback was carefully considered and implemented as necessary.
+- **Form Validation**: The "Contact Us" form has built-in client-side validation, ensuring that users cannot submit incomplete forms.
+Validation checks for required fields, proper input formats, and error handling.
+- **Image Optimisation & Performance**: All images were optimised for faster loading times and tested on various devices and browsers.
+Performance testing was conducted to ensure images load efficiently without degrading the user experience.

-### Mobile Testing
+#### Mobile Testing
- - I tested the site on IOS and Android device using my phone and family members phone, going through the entire process, checking button, functions, load speed, style etc.
+- **Device Testing**: The website was tested across a variety of iOS and Android devices, including smartphones and tablets, to ensure responsiveness and a seamless mobile experience.
+Various screen sizes, resolutions, and operating system versions were considered.
+- **Functional Testing**: Extensive testing was performed on touch elements, such as buttons and navigation, to ensure smooth functionality on mobile devices.
+All interactive features were verified for responsiveness.
-- Chrome and Microsoft edge was used to inspect the site in mobile format, looking at functions, responsiveness and style.
+- **Mobile Browser Testing**: Chrome and Microsoft Edge's mobile inspection tools were used to simulate different mobile environments and test the site’s mobile responsiveness, style, and functionality.
+- **Performance Testing**: Load speed and responsiveness were tested on mobile networks (both 3G and 4G) to ensure the website performs well under varying conditions.

-### Desktop Testing
+#### Desktop Testing
-- The website was designed on Microsoft laptop, and it was previewed in Chrome and Microsoft edge.
+- **Cross-Browser Compatibility**: The website was designed and tested on a Microsoft laptop and previewed in Chrome and Microsoft Edge to verify desktop compatibility.
+All features were checked to ensure proper display and behaviour on different browsers.
+- **Device Variety**: The site was tested on various desktop and laptop devices, including different screen sizes and resolutions, to ensure optimal user experience across all devices.
-- The website was tested by family and friends and numerous different devices.
+- **Usability Testing**: The website was tested by family, friends, and colleagues on different desktop setups to identify any issues related to usability or accessibility.
+Feedback from this testing was used to make adjustments and improve the design.
+- **Responsive Layout**: The desktop version of the site was evaluated for proper alignment, spacing, and content organisation to ensure a user-friendly layout that adapts well to different screen sizes.

+#### Additional Testing
+- **Accessibility**: The website was tested for accessibility features to ensure compliance with WCAG (Web Content Accessibility Guidelines).
+This included testing for colour contrast, keyboard navigation, and screen reader compatibility.
+- **Security Testing**: Basic security testing was performed, such as verifying form field sanitisation and ensuring data integrity in user input.
+- **SEO Testing**: The website was tested for SEO best practices, including proper meta tags, heading hierarchy, alt text for images, and mobile-friendliness to enhance search engine ranking.

 # Bugs